grafana/carbon-relay-ng/README.md

  * can be restarted without dropping packets
  * supports a per-route spooling policy.
    (i.e. in case of an endpoint outage, we can temporarily queue the data up to disk and resume later)
+ * you can choose between plaintext or pickle output, per route.

 This makes it easy to fanout to other tools that feed in on the metrics.